gregfullard/100-days-of-code/log.md

 ### Day R2D52: 2020-12-01
 R2D52 #100DaysOfCode - Moved last bits of content over to the new Gatsby site.
 Commented sections out that are not ready for the live site.
 Deployed to S3 using gatsby-s3-plugin.
 Will wrap the CloudFront tomorrow.
 For now, here's the link: http://www.devskilldojo.com.s3-website-us-east-1.amazonaws.com/

+### Day R2D53: 2020-12-02
+R2D53 #100DaysOfCode - Replaced default Gatsby footer with something more appropriate.
+Also added skeleton pages for each of the footer links.
+Succeeded in getting my TLS certificate issued through AWS Certificate Manager.
+Hopefully I can do a full deploy today.